Oyu Tolgoi mine: Financing

 As of 2010, the estimated cost of bringing the Oyu Tolgoi mine into production was US$4.6 billion, making it (financially) the largest project in Mongolian history; however, by 2013 costs had ballooned to $10 billion, which caused some concern for the Government of Mongolia, which borrows its 34 per cent share of investment from foreign investors with interest.
 The mine is said to account for more than 30% of Mongolia's GDP upon completion.
 In early 2010 global mining company Rio Tinto owned 22.4% of Oyu Tolgoi owner Ivanhoe Mines (now Turquoise Hill Resources), and gave both technical assistance and financial support to the project.
 At the time Rio Tinto had the option of increasing their stake to 46.6%.
 On 31 March 2010 the Government of Mongolia approved an investment agreement where they would purchase 34% of the project.
 In October 2010, Ivanhoe announced a new US$1 billion share offering in order to raise funds to develop this mine.
 Rio Tinto increased its ownership of Ivanhoe in December 2010, also assuming direct management of the design and construction of the project, however without fulfilling another aim, to achieve direct ownership of the mine.

 Disagreement between the Mongolian government and Rio Tinto came to a head in 2013, with the government urging Rio Tinto to settle the US$340 million tax issue and the cost overruns from the initially planned US$5.1 billion to US$7.1 billion during the initial stage of the project.
 In July 2013, the shares in Turquoise Hill Resources (Rio Tinto's unit that controls 66% of the mine) dropped 20% after a dispute between Tserenbat Sedvanchig, the executive director of Erdenes Oyu Tolgoi (the state-owned company that controls the other 34%), and Rio Tinto.
 Sedvanchig was fired in August and replaced by Davaadorj Ganbold, a former deputy minister and member of parliament.
 In the meantime, Rio Tinto cut 1700 Mongolian employees from the mining operation.

-On 21 November 2019, the parliament of Mongolia adopted a resolution on "Ensuring Interests and Rights of Mongolia in the Exploitation of Oyu Tolgoi Deposit, which instructs the government (Cabinet) to look into "a product sharing arrangement" or swap its 34% equity with "a special royalty".
+On 21 November 2019, the State Great Khural adopted a resolution on "Ensuring Interests and Rights of Mongolia in the Exploitation of Oyu Tolgoi Deposit, which instructs the government (Cabinet) to look into "a product sharing arrangement" or swap its 34% equity with "a special royalty".

+In June 2026, Mongolia and Rio Tinto agreed renegotiated financial terms.
+Among the changes were a 50% decrease in administrative costs by Rio Tinto and a reduced interest rate on the firm's loan to Mongolia, while the issue of government dividends was unresolved.